 Fair Value of Financial Instruments - Financial instruments include items reported as assets or liabilities in the Statements of Financial Position.
 The fair values of investments are disclosed in Footnote 3.
-The fair values of other assets and deferred revenue are equal to the amounts reported on the Statements of Financial Position.
+The fair values of other assets are equal to the amounts reported on the Statements of Financial Position.